Crab multisectoral committee terms of reference

 Organization

-- Advisors will be selected to represent the following stakeholders and will be responsible for keeping their constituents informed.
+- Representatives will be selected to represent the following groups and will be responsible for keeping their constituents informed.

-- Licence holder representatives will be selected either by a vote conducted by Fisheries & Oceans of the licence holders of record or by organizations representing the licence holders.
-Fisheries & Oceans may appoint additional advisors to ensure representation from all geographic areas and gear groups.
+- Commercial licence holder representatives will be selected either by a vote of eligible licence holders facilitated by DFO or by organizations representing the licence holders.
+DFO may appoint additional advisors to ensure representation from all Crab Management Areas.

-- Seats are provided to First Nations so operational concerns regarding the management plan may be brought to the Committee.
-Minutes of the meetings and draft management plans will be made available to First Nations through the Aboriginal Fisheries staff.
+- Seats are provided to First Nations to bring forward operational concerns and feedback regarding the management plan to the Committee.

-- A seat is provided to Recreational fishers so operational concerns regarding the management plan may be brought to the Committee.
-Minutes of the meetings and draft management plans will be made available to Recreational fishers through the Recreational Fisheries staff.
+- A seat is provided to recreational fishers to bring forward operational concerns and feedback regarding the management plan to the Committee.

-- Advisors will be elected or appointed for a three year term.
-Licence holders may select another current advisor to represent them during the three years.
-Advisors will not be added unless the Committee provides unanimous consent.
+- Committee representatives will be elected or appointed for a three year term.
+Commercial licence holders may select another representative, such as a Crab Management Area representative, to represent them during the three years.

-- Each advisor will identify an alternate, who may attend all meetings but only participate if the advisor is absent.
+- Each representative will identify an alternate, who may attend all meetings but only participate if the representative is absent.

-- The Ministry of Agriculture, Fisheries and Food, and, if necessary, other Ministries, will represent the Province of B.C. on the Committee.
+- The Ministry of Water, Land, and Resource Stewardship, and, if necessary, other Ministries, will represent the Province of B.C. on the Committee.

-- Fisheries & Oceans Canada will chair the Committee meetings.
-Other Fisheries & Oceans staff will attend as appropriate.
+- DFO will chair the Committee meetings.
+Other DFO staff will attend as appropriate.

 - The Committee can invite other people to participate when appropriate.